Where: Fair Park, Dallas

 in 1985 standing at 212 feet tall.
 (And be sure to check out more Texas State Fair fun facts just up ahead.)

-Charlie Daniels Band headlined the 2017 Texas State Fair.
+Banda Carnaval headlined the 2018 Texas State Fair.

 Deep Fried Texas State Fair